nbenaglia/docker/docs/docker_image_resizing/presentation.md

 - `docker inspect <image_id>`: display low-level information on Docker objects

-- Dive - a tool for exploring each layer in a docker image (https://github.com/wagoodman/dive)
+- Dive, tool for exploring each layer in a docker image <https://github.com/wagoodman/dive)>

   - show Docker image contents broken down by layer

   - indicate what's changed in each layer

   - estimate "image efficiency"

 ---

 ## Recap

-- Original image built with gcc: 1.14 GB
+- Original image built with golang: 811 MB
-- Multi-stage build with gcc and ubuntu: 64.2 MB
+- Multi-stage build with golang and ubuntu: 225 MB
 - Static glibc binary in alpine: 6.5 MB
 - Dynamic binary in alpine: 5.6 MB
-- Static binary in scratch: 940 kB
-- Static musl binary in scratch: 94 kB
+- Static binary in scratch: 2.06 MB

-That’s a 12000x size reduction, or 99.99% less disk space.
+That’s a 400x size reduction, or 99.78% less disk space.

+Third party tools are also available.

+---